About

 Research Summary

-The Interface Between Foundation Models (FMs) and Programs
+The Interface Between LLMs and Programs

-๐Ÿง Concepts as symbols
+Concepts as symbols

 Pre-print '25 ICML '24 ICLR Tiny '23 NeurIPS XAIA '23 ACL '25